Battle of Ras al-Ayn (2012–13): Second phase

-YPG fighters battle the al-Nusra Front in the city.
+YPG fighters battle Al-Nusra Front in the city.

 On 17 January 2013, it was reported that about 300 rebel fighters crossed into Ras al-Ayn at dawn from the Syrian/Turkish border and fierce clashes between rebel and Kurdish forces was underway.
 During the fighting, the Kurds captured one of three jihadist tanks that came in from the border.
 Three PYD and seven rebel fighters were killed in the clashes.
 Rebel leader Nawaf Ragheb al-Bashir accused the YPG of breaking the ceasefire by opening fire on and killing 15 of its fighters.

 By 19 January, 33 people lost their lives in the fighting.
 28 of them were rebel jihadists and five were Kurdish militiamen.

 In more fighting on 21 January, a Kurdish commander and 20 rebels were killed, along with four civilians.

-On 22 and 24 January, two more Kurdish commanders were killed, while on 25 January two rebels and one Kurdish fighter were killed.
+On 22 and 24 January, two more Kurdish commanders were killed, while on 25 January, two rebels and one Kurdish fighter were killed.
 Kurdish refugees fleeing the fighting accused the rebels of having "no respect" for Kurdish civilians still living in the town.
-Also on 25 January, FSA members in Ras al-Ayn kidnapped four members of the Azadî Party, a Kurdish party politically opposed to the PYD, demanding the release of a prisoner held by the PYD.
+Also on 25 January, FSA members in Ras al-Ayn kidnapped four members of the Azadî Party, a Kurdish party politically opposed to the PYD, and demanded the release of a prisoner held by the PYD.

 On 28 January, rebels attacked the governorate building and the police building in the city, resulting in heavy clashes.
 By the next day, Kurdish forces had captured several buildings which were being used as strongpoints by the rebels.
 That evening, a large number of rebels reportedly crossed over from Turkey as clashes intensified; rebel numbers were allegedly dwindling prior to these reinforcements.
 Five rebels were seriously wounded in clashes, with one dying in a Turkish hospital soon after, and an additional three or four fell in combat with Kurdish groups.
 Their bodies were reportedly buried in Turkey.
 Two days later, it was reported that YPG forces captured an ambulance with French tags and carrying documents written in French.
 The YPG accused Turkey of using ambulances to shuttle arms and equipment to Arab rebels fighting against Kurds in the city.

 By 30 January, the YPG had pushed rebels back from parts of the city, claiming the recapture of an Assyrian Christian church.
 On that day, FSA members kidnapped, tortured, and killed a member of the Kurdistan Democratic Party of Syria (commonly referred to as "el-Partî"), which is part of a bloc of Kurdish parties politically opposing the PYD.
 When relatives and el-Partî members sought to bring the body to a coroner's office in al-Darbasiyah, they were refused passage at a YPG checkpoint.
 The man was buried the following day in the village of Faqira.